Cycle 4

 Self-Reflection Questions

-WHO is currently in your life that makes you feel loved and not judged?
+WHO is currently in your life that makes you feel loved unconditionally?

-WHERE are your boundaries with time when dealing with loved ones, and are they fine with it?
+WHERE are your boundaries when dealing with loved ones, and are they usually fine with them?

-WHY do you feel you need and deserve to have loving relationships in your life?
+WHY do you feel you deserve to have loving relationships in your life?

 Words of kindness - Genuine words that a person feels about you, that, when expressed to you, make you feel good or motivated.